Purchases through our links may earn LEVVVEL a commission.

-The new EPYC Rome server CPUs from AMD are here for even more demanding tasks.
+The EPYC Rome server CPUs from AMD are for even more demanding tasks.
 Such as running multiple virtual machines around your house.
 Today, the main reason for having a dual CPU motherboard is building a cheap but capable server.
-Because older Xeon processors are still quite capable, and quite cheap.
+Because older Xeon processors are still quite capable and quite cheap.

-As we already said, years ago that was a genuine possibility.
-You can use one today but it’s better to just buy a Core i9-9900K or a 12 or 16-core Ryzen CPU and get more than enough power.
+As we already said, years ago, that was a genuine possibility.
+You can use one today, but it’s better to just buy a modern, 12 or 16-core CPU, and get more than enough power.
 If you want a serious workstation that can game, get a Threadripper.
 You’ll get equal or higher amounts of power and will be able to play any game on it.